Bringing young leaders together to accelerate climate solutions.

 Climate change is here and has far-reaching implications for us all.
 But while climate chaos impacts everyone, it’s experienced differently based on where people live and their socio-economic status, age, gender, race and culture.
 In Canada, changes in climate have already had devastating impacts on ecological, economic and human systems.
 We’re experiencing an increase in storm intensity, rising sea levels, storm surges, coastal erosion, and flooding from warming global temperatures.

 Mitigating and adapting to climate change requires our collective effort.
 It also requires fresh ideas, new energy and the unique perspectives of young climate leaders and innovators looking to build resiliency in our communities.

 If you think like an entrepreneur and see opportunities to create something new, you’re in the right place!

-EDGE’s Social Impact Catalyst powered by RBC Future Launch supports youth entrepreneurs with mentorship, expertise and funding as they develop solutions to community challenges.
+EDGE’s Social Impact Catalyst powered by RBC Future Launch provides youth entrepreneurs with mentorship, expertise and funding as they develop solutions that support climate justice.

-Building a more equitable, inclusive and just tomorrow.
+Building a more green, resilient and sustainable tomorrow.

 This program has been made possible with the generous support of RBC Future Launch, a proud partner of Sheridan and EDGE.

-- Living in Peel or Halton Regions or are a Sheridan student/graduate
+- Either living in Peel or Halton Regions or a Sheridan student/graduate

 - Leading a project or venture (or have a compelling idea) that will positively impact Peel or Halton Regions